 Since our inception, we have financed our operations through private placements of equity securities and our IPO, which we completed in February 2015.
-In 2014, we issued 15,775,221 shares of series A convertible preferred stock and received aggregate net proceeds of \$15.6 million, net of issuance costs, and we issued 14,078,647 shares of series B convertible preferred stock and received aggregate net proceeds of \$25.4 million, net of issuance costs.
+During 2014, we issued 15,775,221 shares of series A convertible preferred stock and received aggregate net proceeds of \$15.6 million, net of issuance costs, and we issued 14,078,647 shares of series B convertible preferred stock and received aggregate net proceeds of \$25.4 million, net of issuance costs.
 All shares of the previously issued and outstanding series A and series B convertible preferred stock converted into 6,971,108 shares of common stock upon the close of the IPO.
 In our IPO, we sold 5,491,191 shares of common stock (including shares sold pursuant to to the exercise of an overallotment option granted to the underwriters) that resulted in net proceeds to us of \$79.9 million.
-As of March 31, 2015, we had \$110.5 million in unrestricted cash.
-Our funds are held in bank deposit accounts.
+As of June 30, 2015, we had \$106.0 million in cash and cash equivalents, which were held in bank deposit accounts and money market funds.